-Cervical Cancer – Screening and Prevention
+Cervical Cancer – Screening, Treatment and Prevention in Kenya

 Cervical cancer is a disease which affects the opening of the womb of a woman.
 It is caused by cell abnormalities in the lining of the cervix, a result of the Human papillomavirus (HPV).
 It is the fourth highest cause of cancer in women, and according to the WHO, in Kenya the fatality rate amongst women affected by cervical cancer is 67%.
 It is the leading cause of cancer related deaths in Kenya.

 Looking for the best cervical cancer treatment in Kenya?

 What are the risk factors/causes of Cervical Cancer?